glouppe/info8006-introduction-to-ai/pacman/README.md

 `score = -#time steps + 10*#number of eaten food dots + 200*#number of eaten ghost + (-500 if #losing end) + (500 if #winning end)`.

-We ask you to implement an agent that maximizes this function.
+We ask you to implement an agent that wins the game while maximizing its function.

+Note that you should ask yourself if this score function satisfies all the properties of the search algorithms you will implement.
+If not, you are free to modify it as long the optimal solutions remain the same.

 ### API